How negative reviews benefit your online sales

 Are you thinking of activating an online review campaign to boost your online sales?
 Then you’re probably nervous as a pig in a bacon factory.
 You’re wondering: “Will they give me a standing ovation or will they write negative reviews?”

 Believe me, you’re not the first to wonder if online reviews can hurt your reputation.
 It’s scary, yes.
 Unlike traditional advertising, there are no guarantees about the outcome of your investment.
 But don’t worry, there’s a positive side to negative reviews.
 And the other way around.
-Here’s why:

 Remember when you searched online to buy a camera and you stumbled upon a five-star product?
-Did you read only the positive reviews, or did you go looking for negative reviews too?
+Did you read only the positive reviews, or did you go looking for the negative too?
 I know I did the latter.
 And research from PowerReviews confirms that many others do too (82%).
 Apparently, consumers who see only 5-star reviews become suspicious.
-Instead, they prefer to see more moderate reviews and even negative reviews.
+Instead, they prefer to see more moderate reviews and even negative ones.
 And they have several reasons for it:

 1) Consumers want to hear both sides of the story

-Scientific research shows, when consumers rate a product on a five-point scale, a mean rating of three may indicate a variance in reviewers, suggesting that both positive and negative product attributes are discussed.
+First of all, when consumers rate a product on a five-point scale, a mean rating of three may indicate a variance in reviewers, suggesting that both positive and negative product attributes are discussed.
 This builds credibility and reduces reporting bias.

 2) Extreme ratings are perceived as lower quality